zziyadullaev/Headstarter_LandingPage/README.md

 ## Project Overview

-This landing page was built using the [HTML5 UP](https://html5up.net) template.
-It features a clean and responsive design, making it easy to navigate on any device.
+This landing page features a clean and responsive design, making it easy to navigate on any device.

+You can check it out here: [beemy.netlify.app](https://beemy.netlify.app/)

 ## Current Projects